Mass23/Stream-biofilms/README.md

 - ERP016384

 #### 1.2.3 Get length for trimming values
-Get .tsv file and histograms for the length of the reads per project.
+Get tab-separated files and histograms for the length of the reads per project, in the projects directories.
+A heatmap and a tab-separated file store the overall results in the dataset directory.

 Script: [get_length.py](https://github.com/Mass23/StreamBiofilms/blob/master/get_length.py)